Rise and Fall of Normal, Where the Technologies Taking Us

 New Technologies

-Never before in a period of transition of humanity have technologies with such depth and breadth developed in concert and pushed boundaries of each other.
+Never before in a period of transition of humanity have technologies with such depth and breadth developed in concert and pushed the boundaries of each other.

 Adaptation Times of New Applications